danpla/dpscreenocr/doc/manual.md

 The [dpScreenOCR website][] provides several options, including repositories for Debian, Ubuntu, and derivatives.
-If you don't find a suitable choice for your system, download the source code tarball, unpack it, and follow the instructions in the "doc/building-unix.txt" file.
+If you don't find a suitable choice for your system, download the source code tarball, unpack it, and follow the instructions in "doc/building-unix.txt".

 ### Windows